-Neil Mehrotra is a research economist at the Federal Reserve Bank of Minneapolis and an assistant professor in the Department of Economics at Brown University.
+Neil Mehrotra was a research economist at the Federal Reserve Bank of Minneapolis in 2016-2017.
+He is currently an assistant professor in the Department of Economics at Brown University.
 Neil received his M.A. and Ph.D. in economics from Columbia University.
 His work has appeared in the American Economic Review, Papers and Proceedings, and has received press coverage from various news outlets, including the Washington Post, New York Times, and Business Insider.
 His latest research focuses on secular stagnation, falling interest rates, and the implications of low interest rates for monetary policy.

 This paper formalizes and quantifies the secular stagnation hypothesis, defined as a persistently low or negative natural rate of interest leading to a chronically binding zero lower bound (ZLB).
 Output-inflation dynamics and policy prescriptions are fundamentally different from those in the standard New Keynesian framework.
 Using a 56-period quantitative life cycle model, a standard calibration to US data delivers a natural rate ranging from -1.5% to -2%, implying an elevated risk of ZLB episodes for the foreseeable future.
 We decompose the contribution of demographic and technological factors to the decline in interest rates since 1970 and quantify changes required to restore higher rates.